wol-soft/php-workflow/README.md

 public function getException(): ?Exception;
 // get the debug execution log of the workflow public function debug(): string;
+// access the container which was used for the workflow public function getContainer(): WorkflowContainer;
 ```

 As stated above workflows with failing steps before the **Process** stage will be aborted, otherwise the **Process** stage and all downstream stages will be executed.